Hala Globe Wall Lamp

 Other versions: This Hala globe wall lamp exists in several colours.
 It was at least also made in black.
 A floor lamp (model 660) and a table lamp were also made.

 The design of this wall lamp is based on a design of a wall lamp by Angelo Lelii from around 1955.
 The metal around the globe is in chrome.
+Also Max Ingrand designed a very similar wall lamp for FontanaArte.

 Hala Zeist Lampenfabriek

 The company’s origin is in Hannover, Germany.
 The name is derived from the Hannoversche Lampenfabrik GmbH, founded in 1920.
-HALA Hanover ended business in the 1960s.
+HALA Hanover ended business in the sixties.
 Both companies sold the same lamps and used similar catalogues.

 Dijkstra Lampen B.V.